Architecture of Croatia

 The architecture of Croatia has roots in a long history: the Croats have inhabited the area for fourteen centuries, but there are important remnants of earlier periods still preserved in the country.
+The historic architecture of most old towns on the coast is Venetian, a legacy of the Venetian empire.
+The Habsburg and Ottoman empires also influenced the architecture of the region.

 Ancient heritage

 Copper Age finds are from Vučedol culture (named after Vučedol near Vukovar).
 In Vučedol, people lived on hilltops with palisade walls.
 Houses were half buried, mostly square or circular (they were also combined in mushroom shape), with floors of burned clay and circular fireplaces.

 The Bronze culture of the Illyrians, an ethnic group with distinct culture and art, started to organize itself in what is now Croatia.
 Numerous monumental sculptures are preserved, as well as walls of the citadel Nezakcij near Pula, one of numerous Istrian cities from the Iron Age.

 Greek sailors and merchants reached almost every part of the Mediterranean including the shores of today's Croatia; there they have founded city-states in which they lived quite isolated.
 Trade cities on the Adriatic shores such as Tragurion (today Trogir), Salona (Solin near Split), Epetion (today Poreč), Issa (Vis), were geometrically shaped and had villas, harbors, public buildings, temples and theatres.
 While the Greek colonies were flourishing on the island, on the continent the Illyrians were organizing their centers.
 Their art was greatly influenced by Greek art, and they even copied some.
 In the Neretva Delta, there was an important influence of the Hellenistic Illyrian tribe of Daors.

 Romans subdued the Greek colonial cities in the 3rd century BC.
 They imposed an organization based on a military-economical system.
 Furthermore, the Romans subdued the Illyrians in the first century BC and organized the entire coastal territory by transforming the citadels into urban cities.
 After that the history of these parts is the history of Illyrian provinces of the Roman Empire.